benhook1013/space-game/TASKS.md

       - [x] Remove the old parallax starfield once the deterministic version is in place.
       - [x] Expose an optional `debugDrawTiles` flag to outline starfield tiles.

+## Background Enhancements

+- [ ] Add an optional noise-generated nebula layer rendered above the starfield.
+- [ ] Add an optional distant galaxy bitmap overlay with subtle parallax.
+- [ ] Expose settings toggles and density/brightness sliders for these
+      overlays.